Cigna Foundation Grants and Funding FAQs

 Health and well-being Education and workforce development Healthier Kids For Our Future®

-Salaries for staff members are allowable for the related program, but no fringe or payroll taxes are acceptable by the Cigna Foundation.
+Salaries for staff members are allowable for the related program, but no fringe or payroll taxes are acceptable by The Cigna Group Foundation.
 All other expenses will be reviewed by the grants’ committee members in relation to the application.

 Only public charitable organizations currently recognized as tax-exempt under Section 501(c)(3) or Section 170(b) of the Internal Revenue Code are eligible to receive or benefit from charitable funding through the Cigna Giving program.
 In general, Cigna Giving will not provide financial support to the following: